dantingkwanyui/gitdoc-test/README.md

 This is a the rapid dev branch.

-Every save in vscode can
+Every save in vscode can deploy